tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 `version_minor`

 :   A minor version of service integration, an integer >= 0.
 This field should
-    be increased when a new release is made.
+    be increased only when a new release is made.
+Never increase version number in regular commits nor pull requests, but only in release commits with a commit message "Release X.Y".

 `maintainer_name`